Director of Development

 Broad Stage offers a salary between the range of $100,000 and $150,000 and a comprehensive benefits package that includes paid time off, health insurance and a generous employer contribution toward a 403(b) retirement plan.

 Applications and Inquiries

-To submit a cover letter and resume with a summary of demonstrable accomplishments (electronic submissions preferred), please click here or visit artsconsulting.com/employment.
-For questions or general inquiries about this unique job opportunity, please contact:
+To submit a cover letter and current resume with a summary of demonstrable accomplishments in philanthropic leadership please click here or visit artsconsulting.com/employment.
+For questions or general inquiries, including estimated salary range, regarding this job opportunity, please contact: